 Self-Taught Pathway

-The self-taught app pathway involves using free and low-cost sources to train yourself in app development.
+The self-taught app pathway involves using free and low-cost sources to train yourself to develop apps.
 Depending on your background, learning style, and schedule, this process can take a few months or a few years.
 Self-teaching gives you the freedom to learn the material you want at your own pace.

 Teaching yourself app development may seem overwhelming, but the many structured learning resources available can help guide you.
 Start by creating a list of the tools, technologies, and languages required for your field of interest.
 Next, find training materials on these subjects.